vivanova97/SCV_Git_PR/Git_Instructions.md

 ![Git_Github Logo](Images/Git_Github.png)

 # Instructions for Working With Git and GitHub
-## 1. Check if Git is installed
+## 1. Check if Git is Installed
 In your terminal, use command `git --version`.
 If Git is installed, information with the version of the program will appear.
-If it is not installed, an error message will appear.
+If it is not installed, you will get an error message.

 ## 2. Install Git
 Download the last version of Git from https://git-scm.com/downloads.